The Prickly Pear Cactus (Opuntia) is a member of one of the largest of cactus families.

 If you want to produce more paddles for eating, use a balanced fertilizer (10-10-10).
 Monitor results and adjust accordingly to suit your requirements.

-Soil: Use a pre-mixed cactus soil, or make your own cactus mix using humus, sand and clay.
+Soil: Plant prickly cactus in a pre-mixed cactus soil, or make your own cactus mix using humus, sand and clay.
 Outdoor these succulent plants need light, airy, well-draining soil with plenty of sand mixed in.

 Repotting: Repot young plants annually in the early springtime.
 Once plants intended for outdoors mature, place them in a very carefully chosen permanent location.